-In those hectic times, the two men met and Aletrino informed de Haan on theories on homosexuality, and probably as well on homosexual life.
+In those hectic times, the two men met and Aletrino informed de Haan on theories of homosexuality, and in all likelihood about homosexual life.
 Aletrino had married a second time after his first wife had committed suicide.
-He may himself have been a bisexual man who moreover had sadistic inclinations.
+He may himself have been a bisexual man who moreover had sadistic inclinations (Fontijn 2015: 116; Joosse 1986).
 Several authors remarked on his effeminacy, also according to himself a sure sign of homosexual preferences.
-De Haan would describe him as sadist and bisexual in his novel Pijpelijntjes (Pipelines, 1904, the name referring to the Amsterdam neighborhood De Pijp where de Haan actually lived).
+De Haan would describe him as sadist and bisexual in his novel Pijpelijntjes - the name is referring to the Amsterdam neighborhood De Pijp where de Haan lived, as well as to pijpen, referring to sucking.
 This novel is a thinly veiled description of the lives of two men who look very much like Aletrino and de Haan and bear their nicknames Sam and Joop.
-The novel was dedicated to Aletrino and we might see the novel as a sign of gratefulness of de Haan for Aletrino who showed him the way into gay life.
-This homosexual life that I will discuss later is abundantly depicted in the novel.
+The novel was dedicated to Aletrino who introduced him to gay life.
+This homosexual life that I will discuss later is vividly depicted in the novel.

-The period around 1900 was an interesting time of insecurity or confusion as well as of openness.
-I already indicated the political turmoil between Christians and liberals, and there were major fights between socialists and trade unions at one side and capitalists and liberals at the other side.
-The Christian parties would in general side in class conflicts with the liberals, but because of their important workers' constituencies, they often took middle ground between socialists and liberals, and created their own catholic and protestant trade unions.
-De Haan was member of the socialist party and wrote for its paper Het Volk (The People), and Aletrino was close to it.
+The period around 1900 was an interesting time of confusion as well as of openness.
+I already indicated the political turmoil between Christians and liberals, and there were major fights between socialists and trade unions on one side and capitalists and liberals on the other.
+The Christian parties would, in general, side with the liberals in class conflicts, but because of their important worker's constituencies, they often took middle ground between socialists and liberals, and created their own Catholic and Protestant trade unions.
+De Haan was a member of the socialist party and wrote for its paper Het Volk (The People), and Aletrino was close to it.
 The fight about sexual morality that focused on the regulation of prostitution had ended in 1890 with an armistice.
-The bordellos would in general be forbidden, its medical regulation that promised but did not offer protection against venereal diseases abandoned but prostitutes continued to be allowed to do their work more hidden.
+The brothels would - in general - be forbidden, its medical regulation that promised (but in actuality did not offer) protection against venereal diseases abandoned and prostitutes continued to be allowed to do their work in secret.
 The end of the debate on prostitution paved the way for other sexual debates, i.e. on contraception and abortion, marriage and divorce, pornography, child abuse and sexual variation.

 The 1890's witnessed the rise of erotic and explicit sexual literature.
 The first translated works of sexology came on the market, most often in abridged form, not intended for the serious medical reader, but for the layman who was hungry for sexual knowledge.
 Some of these books were on homosexuality.
-Especially the case history, a recent diagnostic tool, will have taken the curious readers by surprise with all their homosexual and masochist details.
-Some of these books were translations from medical handbooks such as Ambroise Tardieu's Étude médico-légale of 1857 or Richard von Krafft-Ebing's Psychopathia sexualis of 1886, but also essays of Edward Carpenter and Magnus Hirschfeld became available for a Dutch public.
-In the new century, Aletrino wrote two booklets on uranism and his colleague the physician Lucien von Römer some major socio-medical and historical studies.
-Both doctors supported the Dutch homosexual rights' movement that began in 1912, the first foreign chapter of Hirschfeld's Wissenschaftlich-humanitäre Komitee (WHK).
+Especially the case history, a recent diagnostic tool, had taken the curious readers by surprise with all their homosexual and masochist details.
+Some of these books were translations of medical handbooks such as Ambroise Tardieu's Étude médico-légale of 1857 or Richard von Krafft-Ebing's Psychopathia sexualis of 1886, but also essays by Edward Carpenter and Magnus Hirschfeld became available for the Dutch public.
+In the new century, Aletrino wrote two booklets on uranism and his colleague Lucien von Römer, a physician, wrote some major socio-medical and historical studies (Lieshout 2009).
+Both doctors supported the Dutch homosexual rights movement founded in 1912, which was the first foreign chapter of Hirschfeld's Wissenschaftlich-humanitäre Komitee (WHK).
 Both Aletrino and von Römer visited Hirschfeld in Berlin in the early years of the twentieth century.
-Von Römer closely cooperated with him, became an "Obmann" of the WHK and contributed to its Jahrbuch für sexuelle Zwischenstufen.6
+Von Römer closely cooperated with him, became an "Obmann" of the WHK and contributed to its Jahrbuch für sexuelle Zwischenstufen (see Hekma 1987).